Manifesto-Digital/contentful-gatsby-netlify/documentation/05-deploying.md

 All other environments utilise Netlify more for automation as the shipping of code is less risky and changes need to be available to developers and testers more frequently.

 Any `pull request` opened will run a simplified CircleCi workflow.
-This only runs tests, linting, mock migrations and a gatsby build.
+This only runs tests, linting, mock migrations, and a Gatsby build.

-If Netlify is configured against the target branch,Netlify will create a deploy preview.
+If Netlify is configured against the target branch, Netlify will create a deploy preview.
 Netlify will also automatically deploy once the branch is merged into.

 View the [Netlify documentation](07-infrastructure-setup.md#Netlify) for configuration instructions.

 ### Migrations

-As part of the workflow altering content and content models in Contentful may require migrations to be run.
+As part of the workflow altering, content and content models in Contentful may require migrations to be run.

-CirclCi makes use of the [migration script](../.circleci/scripts/migrate.js) to identify new migrations by migration number (05-new-migration.js) and compares this to the Contenful Migration Version content type.
+CirclCi makes use of the [migration script](../.circleci/scripts/migrate.js) to identify new migrations by migration number (05-new-migration.js) and compares this to the Contentful Migration Version content type.
 If there are new migrations it will firstly test these against the dummy environment before running against Contentful master.

 ### Gotcha's

-CircleCi is configured to `Only build pull requests`, which means as a branch strategy only the branch defined in Github as the default will trigger full builds on merge(`master` in this case).
-There is on-going discussion about CircleCi allowing the pull request strategy alongside the ability to build multiple branches other than the defined default.
+CircleCi is configured to `Only build pull requests`, which means as a branching strategy only the branch defined in Github as the default will trigger full builds on merge(`master` in this case).
+There is an on-going discussion about CircleCi allowing the pull request strategy alongside the ability to build multiple branches other than the defined default.

-Migrations require seeds to be written to prevent Gatsby failing based on empty schema generation.
+Migrations require seeds to be written to prevent Gatsby from failing based on empty schema generation.
 There is a new Gatsby Schema API which was released which could be used to overcome the need for the seeds files.